 Whether you’re a tall person or a short person, you’ll want to customize your kitchen countertop height to save your back, neck, and the rest of your body from spending hundreds or thousands of hours in positions that aren’t good for your body!

 Don’t stop at your countertops!
-Get the rest of our kitchen tips HERE!
+Get our FREE kitchen resources HERE!

 REASON #2: You can make your counters any height!